Step by Step Guide of EDI 834 Process: How it works?

 What are 834 transactions?

 834 transactions refer to electronic data interchange files that contain member enrollment data formatted according to the HIPAA ASC X12N 834 Benefit Enrollment standard.
-These standardized transactions enable the efficient exchange of enrollment information between entities in the healthcare industry, including health plans, EDI provider, employers, and government programs.
+These standardized transactions enable the efficient exchange of enrollment information between entities in the healthcare industry, including health plans, EDI providers, employers, and government programs.

 An 834 transaction file typically includes various data elements for each member, such as